Kritika-Agrawal/Birthday-Calander/ReadMe.txt

+Open index.html with a browser and follow along.

 Expected input :
 1. Json array of objects having "name" and "birthday" properties only.
 2. In the birthday property input should be in (month/date/year) format.